finbourne/lusid-sdk-java/sdk/docs/QuotesApi.md

 > ResourceListOfQuoteAccessMetadataRule listQuotesAccessMetadataRules(scope, asAt)

-[EXPERIMENTAL] ListQuotesAccessMetadataRules: List all quote access metadata rules in a scope
+ListQuotesAccessMetadataRules: List all quote access metadata rules in a scope

 Get all the quote access metadata rules in the specified scope